convertigo/c8oprj-lib-baserow/readme.md

 ### formssource_GetTableData

-Get data from a baserow table for a Grid
+Get data from a Baserow table for a data grid.
+Each column of the Baserow table will be displayed as the same column in the data grid

 **variables**